harithaguna/harithaguna/README.md

 I'm always up for discussions on:

 - Coding Challenges-Let's solve it together!
-- Tech Stack Questions about Java, Python, Angular, or any other technologies in my toolbox.
+- Tech Stack Questions about Java, Python, Angular, or any other technologies in my toolbox
 - General Tech Discussions

 #### 📫 How to reach me: